ibm-cloud-docs/text-to-speech/http.md

   </tr>
 </table>

 > **Note:** The voices `es-LA_SofiaVoice` and `es-US_SofiaVoice` are essentially the same voice.
 The most significant difference concerns how the two voices interpret a `$` (dollar sign): The Latin American version uses the term *pesos*, while the North American version uses the term *dolares*.
-Other minor differences may also exist between the two voices.
+Other minor differences might exist between the two voices.

 ### Listing all available voices
 {: #listVoices}

 The `GET /v1/voices` method lists information about all available voices.
-It takes no arguments and returns a JSON array named `voices` that includes a separate object for each voice.
+It takes no arguments and returns a JSON array that is named `voices`.
+The array includes a separate object for each voice.

 ```javascript
 {